 Each year Apple releases a new iPhone, offering up a few unique features that the previous model of the smartphone didn’t offer.
 However, with price tags nearing and above $1,000, most iPhone owners don’t update their phone every year.
 Instead, many wait until the feature differences are so big between the version they currently own and the latest version that it’s worth the big price tag for them to upgrade.

 A supercycle takes place every few years, when a large percentage of those who didn’t upgrade to the latest version over the past couple of years decide that it’s time.
 This leads to a big spike in sales for Apple, coupled with strong earnings growth and big movement in the stock market.

 If Apple is gearing up for a supercycle, big gains could be ahead.
 This combined with a strong record of innovation and compelling historic growth in sales of smartphones, tablets, and computers suggests that Apple is headed for more gains ahead.

 Most Recent Earnings Report Data

 As was the case with both NVIDIA and Amazon.com, Apple’s most recent earnings report shattered expectations and set the stage for tremendous growth ahead.
 The company’s most recent report was released in late January, representing the company’s performance in the first quarter of its 2021 fiscal year.

 - EPS.
-In the fiscal third quarter, Apple generated earnings of $2.58 per share.
-Analysts projected that the company would produce earnings of $2.04 per share.
+In the fiscal first quarter, Apple generated earnings of $1.68 per share.
+Analysts projected that the company would produce earnings of $1.41 per share.

 - Revenue.
 Analysts expected revenues to come in around $103.28 billion.
-However, Apple actually produced third quarter revenue in the amount of $59.69 billion; $26.42 billion of this revenue came from the iPhone, beating analyst expectations of $22.37 billion.
+However, Apple actually produced first quarter revenue of $111.44 billion, shattering analyst expectations and representing 21% year-over-year growth.

 - Guidance.
 For the fourth quarter in a row, Apple declined to produce guidance.
 The company cited uncertainties surrounding the COVID-19 pandemic as the reason guidance was not available.